ekkehard-morgenstern/asmbasic/README.md

 After making sure you have those tools and libraries, type "make -B" to build the program.

-NOTE: It seems that NASM is broken on Ubuntu since at least Ubuntu 20.04.
-It seems to generate corrupt output files containing invalid relocations.
-If you find a solution for this, please notify me.
-I've been using NASM on Debian 9 and Debian 10, and never encountered such an error.
-I will try to look for a different assembler regardless.
+NOTE: There seems to be a problem with linking on Ubuntu 20.04+.
+I'm using Debian 10, and this problem doesn't occur for me, so it must be a Ubuntu-specific problem.
+I'm trying to solve the issue.

 ## Playing Around